Skip to Content

 If an RV is plugged into an improperly wired outlet, or if the RV itself is improperly wired (including the failure of a connection or wiring), RV hot skin can occur.

-Any current over 30 volts can be extremely dangerous to the heart.
+Any voltage over 30 volts can be extremely dangerous to the heart.
 So, if in running a voltage test you were to detect 30 volts or greater, you need to carefully disconnect your RV immediately, and deal with the issue.
 (See potential causes of RV hot skin below.)

 IMPORTANT NOTE: When an RV’s shore power grounding system is properly established, it isn’t possible for any voltage at all to show on the chassis (“skin”) of the RV.
 So, if you find a stray voltage of more than 2 or 3 volts when testing your RV, this would indicate that you’ve lost your shore power safety ground.